212th Field Artillery Brigade: History

 The Mission Ready battalion uploaded, cataloged and transported •over 5100 short tons of enemy equipment/ammunition and traveled over 17,000 kilometers in support of CEA operations throughout the ITO.
 2-18 FA also provided over 30 percent of its assigned strength in support of fixed site security for LSA Dogwood and Mission Ready Base.
 On 12 September 2003, CJTF-7 assigned the battalion the mission to standup and train an Iraqi Civil Defense Corps (ICDC) battalion for Multi-National Division, Central South (MND CS).
 When completed with training, this CDC battalion served with MND (CS) 1st Brigade Combat Team (BCT) Poland.
 Both TF Bullet and CDC were key elements in providing a safe and secure Iraq and setting the conditions for a peaceful transfer of political control from the Office of Coalition Provisional Authority (OCPA) to Iraqi authorities.

 On 5 September 2005, the Brigade HQs, augmented by 2–5, 6-27, and 6-32 FA HQs, deployed to Iraq during Operation Iraqi Freedom 05-07 as the unit fill for the Joint Area Support Group-Central (JASG-C) in the International Zone, Baghdad, Iraq.
 2-5 FA deployed as three PLS Truck Batteries.
-6–32 FA (MLRS), 212th FA BDE served as a Heavy Equipment Transport System (HETS) Company.
+6–32 FA (MLRS), 212th FA BDE served as a Heavy Equipment Transport (HET) Company.
 HHS, Alpha, Bravo, and Charlie Batteries were reorganized into four HET platoons, along with the Maintenance PLT and HQ Sections.
-Once they arrived in Iraq, HHS, Alpha, and Charlie 6–32 FA operated out of Camp Taji, while Bravo, 6–32 FA operated out of Al Asad Air Base in the Al Anbar Province.
+Once they arrived in Iraq, HHS, Alpha, and Charlie 6–32 FA operated out of Camp Taji, and a small squad sized element at TQ (Al Taqqadum), while Bravo, 6–32 FA operated out of Al Asad Air Base in the Al Anbar Province.
 The Brigade's units returned to Ft.
 Sill, OK in November 2006.
 2-18 FA remained "Mission Ready" as part of the nation's strategic hedge for contingency operations.
 The 212th Field Artillery Brigade received the Meritorious Unit Citation for its deployment in support of Operation Iraqi Freedom.

-In November 2005 6–32 FA deployed to Iraq as a Heavy Equipment Transport (HET) Company.
-HHS, Alpha, Charlie, and Bravo batteries were reorganized into four HET platoons, along with the Maintenance PLT and HQ Sections.
-Once they arrived in Iraq, HHS, Alpha, and Charlie 6–32 FA deployed to Camp Taji, while Bravo 6–32 FA deployed to Al Asad Air Base in the Al Anbar province.
-They were deployed for one year, bringing the unit back to their home at Ft.
-Sill, OK in November 2006.
-The unit disbanded shortly thereafter, and the colors were cased in 2007.

-The 212th Field Artillery Brigade cased its colors on 15 January 2007 at Fort Sill Oklahoma.
+The 212th Field Artillery Brigade cased its colors in January 2007 at Fort Sill Oklahoma.
 Upon casing, 2-5 FA was reassigned to 214th Fires Brigade while 2-18th FA was reassigned to 75th Fires Brigade.
+6-32 FA was deactivated and its colors cased.